kcherr1/Fall2020_CSC403_Project/README.txt

     1) btnAttack_Click(object sender, EventArgs e)
         - Function now checks the health of the player and pops up the death form
         - Also checks if the player is playing as baby and if so, checks if the baby has used the special attack so it can know if it needs to deal extra damage or not.

     2) specialAttack_Click(object sender, EventArgs e)
         - New function that will do damage based on a special attack unique to the character
         - Mr. Peanut's special attack is just a stronger one time attack he can do once
         - Mrs. Peanut's is a health steal that takes health from the enemy and heals her for that amount
         - Baby Peanut has a bleed attack that will continuously do damage for the next three attacks

     3) DeathCheck(object sender, EventArgs e)
         - New function that checks if either the player or the enemy's health reaches zero.
         - If the enemy reaches zero, then the battle is closed and the player is able to continue playing.
         - If the player reaches zero, then the battle and level is closed and a new instance of FrmDeath.cs pops up.

+    4) helpBtn_Click(object sender, EventArgs e)
+        - Triggers when the helpBtn on the main menu form is clicked.
+Its pops up the help screen.

 FrmHelp.cs
     - A help screen that the player will be able to access on the menu, battle screens, and level screen in pause.

+    METHODS
+    1) closeBtn_Click(object sender, EventArgs e)
+        - Triggers when the closeBtn on the help screen is clicked.
+Simply closes the help screen.